 Editing, Research, Fact-Checking

-- Develop a command of the intellectual material and analytic concepts that are central to the Global Burden of Disease work.
+- Develop a command of the intellectual material and analytic concepts that are central to the Local Burden of Disease work.

 - Perform specific literature reviews and assist with referencing for paper production.